d2l-ai/d2l-en/chapter_deep-learning-computation/read-write.md

 ## NDArray

-In its siplest form, we can directly use the `save` and `load` functions to store and read NDArrays separately.
+In its simplest form, we can directly use the `save` and `load` functions to store and read NDArrays separately.
 This works just as expected.

 ```{.python .input}
 from mxnet import nd